 What is abortion doing in a parenting magazine?
 Ask a mother.
 Six out of 10 women who undergo abortions have a child or children at the time they have their abortion, according to reproductive health research organization the Guttmacher Institute.

 That statistic doesn’t surprise Andrea Starbird.
-Starbird is a doula who volunteers with Full Spectrum Doulas.
-This Seattle-based organization of volunteers “supports every kind of pregnancy experience,” including abortion, says Starbird.
+Starbird is a former doula who volunteered with Full Spectrum Doulas.
+This Seattle-based organization of volunteers “supports every kind of pregnancy experience,” including abortion, said Starbird.

-“The people I’ve served individually, I would say at least half of them have been mothers [with at least one child at home],” she says.
+“The people I’ve served individually, I would say at least half of them have been mothers [with at least one child at home],” she said.
 “I’m thinking of how much an act of parenting having an abortion was for them.”

 Such clients, she adds, are often taking their child’s experience and welfare into account when making the decision to have an abortion.
-“Folks who have a child [or children] at home … they might already be right on the edge of comfortably supporting [that family],” Starbird says.
+“Folks who have a child [or children] at home … they might already be right on the edge of comfortably supporting [that family],” Starbird said.
 “They know having another is going to somehow make that child not as comfortable or can even endanger their ability to support him or her.”

 Of course, there is no one story when it comes to abortion.
 In fact, promoting certain stereotypes — that only one “type” of woman gets an abortion — is a tactic frequently used by opponents to abortion rights.
-“The anti-choice movement frames those who choose abortion as selfish women with shaky morals and no willingness to take responsibility for their actions,” says Amelia Bonow, founder of #ShoutYourAbortion.
+“The anti-choice movement frames those who choose abortion as selfish women with shaky morals and no willingness to take responsibility for their actions,” said Amelia Bonow, founder of #ShoutYourAbortion.

 Launched in September 2015 from Seattle, the hashtag “#ShoutYourAbortion” has been used over 250,000 times to empower individuals to discuss their abortion experiences.
 It’s still in use with Shout Your Abortion's website, which collects abortion experiences from all around the world.
 Through her work, Bonow has met thousands of women and, like Starbird, has seen a wide variety of stories.